CasCodes/Kiyo/README.md

 > Info: Chrome recently switched their extensions to v3, which can't yet be ported to firefox.
 I will try to do that as soon as possible.

 ### ❤️ Support me
 Hosting web apps - especially machine learning - costs money.
-If you like this project, you can use crypto to "buy me a coffe" through MetaMask by pressing the coffe button in the extension or use my [wallet adress](https://etherscan.io/address/0x2d36e55Fe253628F257DcF8090b2503834ec02D5)
+If you like this project, you can use crypto to "buy me a coffe" by pressing the coffe button in the extension or view my wallet [here](https://etherchain.org/account/2d36e55Fe253628F257DcF8090b2503834ec02D5)
 Thanks! ☕